 “…perhaps my mother is a conceptual artist…”—Terry Tempest Williams

 The night I planned to attend a fundraiser for feminist bookstores in Canada and the US at the now defunct Toronto Women’s Bookstore, I gave up, which is a shame because I wanted to blog about the event.
-Once I heard the performer—already half an hour late—would be at least another half hour late, I walked to a different independent bookstore and in frustration, found myself drawn to a book whose theme is the absence of content.
+Once I heard the performer—already half an hour late—would be at least another half hour late, I walked to a different independent bookstore in frustration.
+Cheekily, I found myself drawn to a book there whose theme is the absence of content.

-The premise is introduced immediately, meaning Diane dies right away, so the reader doesn’t get a chance to become attached to Diane or to feel Terry’s loss.
+The premise is introduced immediately, with Diane dying right away, so the reader doesn’t get a chance to become attached to Diane or to feel Terry’s loss.
 It works because on the surface, the book is a tribute to her mother, but ultimately it is an autobiography, not a biography.
-She portrays her mother not as a solitary character but as a partner.
+Williams portrays her mother not as a solitary character but as a partner.
 Their bond is touching but arguably idealized with memories like her mother drawing a rose petal bath for Terry at the onset of menstruation.

 A feminist memoir, When Women Were Birds is about finding a voice—as a Morman woman, as a near victim of a male strangler, and as a former teacher who was almost fired for being an environmentalist.